plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Ané, C., B. Larget, D. A. Baum, S. D. Smith, and A. Rokas.
 2007.
 Bayesian estimation of concordance among gene trees.
 Molecular Biology and Evolution 24:412-426.
 (Describes the DPP model behind BUCKy)

 :hibiscus: Bandelt, H.-J., and A. W. M. Dress.
 1992.
 Split decomposition: a new and useful approach to phylogenetic analysis of distance data.
 Molecular Phylogenetics and Evolution 1: 242-252.

+:hibiscus: Blomberg, S. P., T. Garland Jr., and A. R. Ives.
+2003.
+Testing for phylogenetic signal in comparative data: behavioral traits are more labile.
+Evolution 57(4):717-745.

 :hibiscus: Blomberg, S. P., J. G. Lefevre, J. A. Wells, and M. Waterhouse.
 2012.
 [Independent contrasts and PGLS regression estimators are equivalent.](https://doi.org/10.1093/sysbio/syr118) Systematic Biology 61:382–391.